www6v/www6vHomeAIGCSource/source/_posts/awsAllServices.md

 + Batch @
   AWS Batch enables you to easily and efficiently run batch computing workloads of any scale on AWS using Amazon EC2 and Amazon EC2 Spot.
 + Elastic Beanstalk @
+  Amazon Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.
 + Serverless Application Repository
 + AWS Outposts @
   AWS Outposts brings native AWS services, infrastructure, and operating models to virtually any data center, co-location space, or on-premises facility.